tejesh257/csharp/README.md

 How to become a good Programmer
 =================================
 1.Work on basics

-2.Required patience
+2.Never stop after failures

-3.Never stop after failures
+3.Required patience